alconost/nitro-dev/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Something went wrong, see the response body for details (error code, description) 401 | Unauthorized -- Your API key is wrong
+400 | Bad Request -- Something went wrong, please see the response body for details (error code, description) 401 | Unauthorized -- Invalid API key
 403 | Forbidden -- The resource requested is hidden for administrators only 404 | Not Found -- The specified resource could not be found 405 | Method Not Allowed -- You tried to access a resource with an invalid method